UTDNebula/website/docs/about/roles/nebula-data-service-lead.md

 - Experience reading technical documentation for third-party services
 - Knowledge of networking

 We’re all students, so we understand that someone won’t be an expert in anything.
-If you don’t have all the skills, you will most certainly learn as a part of the Project Nebula team!
+If you don’t have all the skills, you will most certainly learn as a part of the Nebula Labs team!

 ## What You'll Do